 (5) A responsible person for a vehicle who has been given a surrender notice relating to the vehicle commits an offence and is liable to a fine of 50 PU if, when the vehicle has not been impounded by operation of subsection (1) or (2) as a consequence of the notice, the person disposes of an interest that the person has in the vehicle.

 [Section 79BB inserted by No. 23 of 2009 s.
-12.]
+12; amended by No. 8 of 2012 s.
+37.]

 79BCA.
 Notice to surrender substitute vehicle for impoundment, issue of etc.